 Debbie Newcomb, MBA, CMM – email@example.com

 Debbie is a full-time instructor in the Career and Technical Education Division and serves as Chair of the Business Department at Ventura College.
 She received her undergraduate degree from California State University, Fresno and Master’s Degree in Business Administration from University of La Verne.
-She is a Certified Medical Manager and has taught for over eighteen years.
-Debbie’s career in the medical field spans over twenty years, as a medical practice manager, medical assistant, allergy technician, biller and coder.
+She is a Certified Medical Manager and has taught for over twenty years.
+Debbie’s career in the medical field spans over twenty-five years, as a medical practice manager, medical assistant, allergy technician, biller and coder.

 Medical Assisting Advisory Committee - Meeting Minutes